Stehos/stehos-reddit-markdown-with-fabric/README.md

 ![cover](./stehos-reddit-markdown-fabric.jpg)

 ## Description
-A simple tool to extracts text from Reddit posts, converts them into markdown files, and processes them with Fabric.
-It utilizes several python scripts to achieve this functionality.
+A simple tool to extract text from Reddit posts, convert them into markdown files, and process them with Fabric.
+The tool uses multiple Python scripts to achieve this.

 ### iTerm in action
 ![iPhone Shortcut](./output.gif)